Federal Noise Law

 Motor vehicles

-Among the sources of pollution the Clean Air Act authorizes the EPA to regulate are emissions from automobiles, prohibiting “any person to manufacture or sell, or offer to sell, or install, any part or component intended for use with, or as part of, any motor vehicle or motor vehicle engine, where a principal effect of the part or component is to bypass, defeat, or render inoperative any [emissions control] device,” which refers to mufflers.
+Among the sources of pollution that the Clean Air Act authorizes the EPA to regulate are emissions from automobiles, prohibiting “any person to manufacture or sell, or offer to sell, or install, any part or component intended for use with, or as part of, any motor vehicle or motor vehicle engine, where a principal effect of the part or component is to bypass, defeat, or render inoperative any [emissions control] device,” which refers to mufflers.

 The Clean Air Act (CAA) also prohibits manufacturing, selling, offering to sell, or installing parts or components designed to bypass, defeat, or render inoperative any device installed to comply with CAA regulations, when the person doing so knows or should know it will have that effect [see CAA § 203(a)(3)(B), 42 U.S.C. § 7522(a)(3)(B)].
 Civil fines for selling or installing emission-control defeat devices can be over $5,000 per device, and dealers can be fined over $5,000 per tampered vehicle.